 - Reduction of intra-articular pressure - eg, remove exudate from a septic joint, relieve pain in a grossly swollen joint.

 |Traumatic||Straw - red||High||Blood|

 |Tuberculous arthritis||Cloudy||Low||Culture positive for acid-fast bacillus|

-Benefit is experienced within a few days if successful, and can last for months, but can be as short as 2-3 weeks of symptom relief.
+Benefit is experienced within a few days if successful, can last for months but can be as short as 2-3 weeks of symptom relief.
 Failure may be due to not entering the joint or to an incorrect diagnosis.